tychonievich/graphics/md/text/fixed-functionality.md

 Suppose we have a supplied vertex coordinate $(x,y,z,w,r,g,b,s,t)$.
 We first perform perspective projection in $x$ and $y$ by dividing by $w$;
-we also divide everyithing else by $w$ while we're at it, getting
+we also divide everything else by $w$ while we're at it, getting
 $\left(\dfrac{x}{w},\dfrac{y}{w},\dfrac{z}{w},\dfrac{1}{w},\dfrac{r}{w},\dfrac{g}{w},\dfrac{b}{w},\dfrac{s}{w},\dfrac{t}{w}\right)$.
 Note that $w$ is replaced by $1 \div w$ not $w \div w$.
 We use these divided coordinates in DDA to get a pixel coordinate